The Adventures of the Walker Bunch PART ONE: Wyoming

 I remember distinctly the sound of that belt swiftly pulled thru the loops in his pants as he told me, “Son, this will hurt me more than it hurts you!”
 That I discovered, was the only time my father lied to me.
 The one time I spanked my son, Preston, I told him the truth.
 Smarter than me, Preston earned but that single spanking.
 Preston’s story will be in a separate blog.

 Soon after my giving uncle a fat lip, my parents straightened out the car and home legal situation.
 My folks had their attorney dissolve my father’s fifty-fifty partnership with his rotten brother.
 Mom and I wanted Pop to sue his brother.
 Pop just walked away from a sad situation saying, “Not while my mother is alive!”
-They had been fifty-fifty partners for twenty five years.
+They had been fifty-fifty partners for over twenty five years.

 Pop’s youngest brother, Bob, owned a big cattle truck.
 So, we borrowed it and Pop moved us to Arizona.

 I wanted to stay in Saratoga and graduate with my classmates.
 We’d been together since fourth grade.
 It was natural for me to want that.
 I argued that David Edington had lived in a little trailer alone since his folks moved to Jeff-City located in north central Wyoming.
-I further argued that Dave made good grades and was the states greatest wrestling champion.
+I further argued that Dave made good grades and was the states greatest ever wrestling champion.
 I thought that I was winning this debate.